Kiss (Kiss album): Composition

+"100,000 Years" begins with a bass riff by Simmons.
+The live version includes a long drum solo by Criss continuing from the short one found on the album, as heard on Alive!.
+The lyrics are about a voyager returning from a time travel trip.
+The demo version can be heard on the 2001 release of the Kiss box set.
 "Black Diamond" begins with Stanley singing the intro, accompanied by a twelve-string acoustic guitar.
 After he yells out "hit it!", the full band kicks in and Criss assumes lead vocal duties for the two verses.
 After the last chorus, the song transitions to 6/8 time for Frehley's guitar solo, then ends with repeated 'A' chords as the tape is gradually slowed during mixing.
 After Criss departed from the band, the vocal duties fell to subsequent drummers Eric Carr and Eric Singer.

 Later re-pressings

 In the mid-late 1980s, the album was reissued by Mercury Records on vinyl and cassette with a live version of "Nothin' to Lose" (from Alive!) in place of the studio version.
 This substitution was reportedly done unauthorized by a malicious employee at PolyGram Records' tape library.
 The studio version was restored when the album was issued on CD and the 2014 vinyl reissue.